-In order to bridge the \$1.5 million gap that originally existed between projected revenues and expenditures in 2017, staff was required to examine difficult decisions for 2017 that would result in permanent sustainable budget cuts.
+In order to bridge the \$1.0 million gap that originally existed between projected revenues and expenditures in 2017, staff was required to examine difficult decisions for 2017 that would result in permanent sustainable budget cuts.
 With the bulk of expenses in the General Fund particularly relating to personnel, this has required a reduction in force.
-The 2017 proposed budget eliminates 98.5 FTE, with 54.5 of these positions being currently unfilled or vacated prior to the beginning of 2017.

-However, four of the positions have incumbents, requiring a reduction in force of those positions.
-98.5 FTE represents approximately 1% of the City's total FTEs.
+The 2017 budget eliminates 7.5 FTE, with 5.5 of these positions being currently unfilled or vacated prior to the beginning of 2017.
+However, two of the positions have incumbents, requiring a reduction in force of those positions.
+7.5 FTE represents approximately 1% of the City's total FTEs.

-Positions with Incumbents: 4 FTE
+Positions with Incumbents: 2 FTE